CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 Software on Local Computer

-* AWS CLI v3.0 installed in a virtual environment
+* AWS ParallelCluster CLI v3.0 installed in a virtual environment
 * pcluster is the primary AWS ParallelCluster CLI command.
 You use pcluster to launch and manage HPC clusters in the AWS Cloud and to create and manage custom AMI images
 * run-instances is another AWS Command Line method to create a single virtual machine to run CMAQ described in chapter 6.
 * Edit YAML Configuration Files using vi, nedit or other editor (yaml does not accept tabs as spacing)